yob/raval/README.markdown

     - an integer with the number of bytes in the file or nil if the file doesn't exist

+    modified_time(path)
+    - a Time-ish object indicating when the requested path was last modified, or nil if the file doesn't exist

     change_dir(path)
     - a boolen indicating if the current user is permitted to change to the requested path